 Students with transfer credits should see an academic advisor before the end of their first semester to have their credits evaluated.
 When transcripts are received, students will be notified via a receipt of transcript acknowledgement sent to their Tulane email accounts.
 Students who do not receive a transcript receipt in a reasonable time frame should contact the SoPA Records Manager to check the status.
 Transfer credit requested for academic work done more than 10 years ago is subject to review.

 Students wishing to take courses at another institution during the summer must first receive approval from the SoPA associate dean for academic affairs office and from the appropriate department.
-Ordinarily, while enrolled at Tulane, part-time students are not permitted to take credit courses at any other university and apply those credits toward a degree program at Tulane.

 No changes to course enrollment status, grades or grade types will be made more than three years after the close of the semester in which the course was offered.
 This rule places a three-year time limit on the retroactive adding or dropping of courses, or requesting grade changes.